christiaanb/christiaanb.github.io/_posts/2015-05-01-clash-fpga-starter.md

 After synthesis has finished, it is time to program our FPGA board.
 Connect the FPGA board to a USB port, and start the programmer from the menu bar: `Tools -> Programmer`.
-Press the `Start` button on the left to program your FPGA and wait until the progress bar says `100% (Succesful)`.
+Press the `Start` button on the left to program your FPGA and wait until the progress bar says `100% (Successful)`.

 ![Programmer](/assets/images/quartus2-programmer-blinker.jpg)